flux-framework/flux-core/doc/man1/flux-mini.rst

    is accepted, e.g. ``2021-06-21 8am``, ``in an hour``,
    ``tomorrow morning``, etc.

+**--taskmap=SCHEME[:VALUE]**
+   Choose an alternate method for mapping job task IDs to nodes of the job.
+The job shell maps tasks using a "block" distribution scheme by default (consecutive tasks share nodes) This option allows the activation of alternate schemes by name, including an optional *VALUE*.
+   Supported schemes which are built in to the job shell include

+   cyclic[:N]
+    Tasks are distributed over consecutive nodes with a stride of *N* (where N=1 by default).

+   manual:TASKMAP
+    An explicit RFC 34 taskmap is provided and used to manually map task ids to nodes.
+The provided *TASKMAP* must match the total number of tasks in the job and the number of tasks per node assigned by the job shell, so this option is not useful unless the total number of nodes and tasks per node are known at job submission time.

+   However, shell plugins may provide other task mapping schemes, so check the current job shell configuration for a full list of supported taskmap schemes.

 **--dry-run**
    Don't actually submit job.
 Just emit jobspec on stdout and exit for ``run``, ``submit``, ``alloc``, and ``batch``.
 For ``bulksubmit``,